 Here are a few management training topics to incorporate into your program:

 It’s hard for a manager to lead if none of the team members feel empowered.
 A manager is given a position because of their skillset and the company's expertise.
 So it’s important he or she passes on the skills they have learned in the position, to their team.
 Since not everyone is a natural coach, it’s important to develop training courses that teach managers how to mentor.
 That way everyone on the team learns on the job and becomes a more valuable employee.

 Soft skills like communication and problem solving are key to being a great manager.
 Build courses with scenarios and tough situations in which a manager must navigate.
 There may be habits or patterns that a manager follows that he or she may not be aware they are doing.
 Building these soft skills can help managers lead in a better direction and make employees respond more favorably.

 3. Digital collaboration

-In this technology driven world, teams rely on project management systems.
+In this technology-driven world, teams rely on project management systems.
 These are great for keeping teams organized and on task.
 However, managers still need to steer the projects to completion.
-So, management training should include how to collaborate more effectively in these tools.
+So, management training should include how to collaborate more effectively with these tools.